drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

     pip install --upgrade pip
     pip --version

-With `pip` it is easy to install any of the 80k Python packages from [pypi](https://pypi.python.org).
+`pip` makes it easy to install any of 80k Python packages from [PyPI](https://pypi.python.org).
-Pip will get all the packages it depends on, and then install ethjsonrpc:
+Pip gets all dependencies, and then install ethjsonrpc:

 	pip install ethjsonrpc      # or
 	sudo pip install ethjsonrpc